maikol-solis/trajectory_distance/README.md

 7. LCSS (Longuest Common Subsequence)
 8. ERP (Edit distance with Real Penalty)
 9. EDR (Edit Distance on Real sequence)

-and one distance between segments (10).

-These distance are implemented in Cython for 2-D Trajectory.
-And Python for all dimensions.

 ## Dependencies